 EUROPARC will check the dossier and appoint an external verifier to conduct a verification of your strategy and action plan on a visit to the park.
-The verifier's costs are contained inside the invoice for the application fee we issue.
+The verifier's costs are covered through inside the application fee we issue.

-The verifier's report is submitted to the evaluation committee who make the recommendation to award, via the EUROPARC Council.
+The verifier's report is submitted to the Evaluation Committee, which recommends to award via the EUROPARC Council.